barryclark/jekyll-now/_posts/2020-09-26-Angel-investing-Part-1.md

 10. <a name="footnote_10"></a>As the driver of any German car can happily attest.
 11. <a name="footnote_11"></a>Think how so many businesses now describe themselves as "The Airbnb of...".
 Or the fact that any form of ride-sharing is an "uber".
 What does this tell about the dominance of these platform brands?
+12. <a name="footnote_12"></a>Another simplistic example.
+The TAM of coffee drinkers around the world is just enormous.
+But the servicable and target markets are completely different when considering a neighborhood coffee shop and a coffee-at-home subscription service.
+13. <a name="footnote_13"></a>In plain words, as a consumer you are more likely to "forget" that you have a subscription for something, than if you pay for it each time.
+This helps smooth out the ups and downs of your personal financial situation.
+It also makes you a more reliable "asset" in the subscription business' books.
+14. <a name="footnote_14"></a>Where the bottom tier has just-about-enough features for a lower price (red label) and the top tier(s) a full feature set (with diminishing customer value) for a much higher price (blue label).
+This guides the subscriber to the middle option(s), which look like the best value-for-money (black label).

   [1]: https://businesstown.com/300-best-small-business-ideas/